 Formally established on 28 November, 1986, the park’s opening was a milestone for the environmental protection movement in Taiwan.
 As a side effect of Taiwan’s miraculous economic growth as one of the 4 Asian Tigers over the previous decades, serious damage has been done to the island’s natural resources.
 A government initiative started in 1972 to designate some of Taiwan’s magnificent scenic areas into the current 9 national parks has helped to preserve the integrity of these regions as well as facilitate scientific research, conserve natural resources and protect wildlife, and promote environmental education.

 Entrance to the park is free.

-In Taroko National Park, there are a total of 3 hotels: the iconic Silks Place Taroko Hotel at Tianxiang, the aboriginal-staffed and themed Leader Village Hotel on the mountaintop at Buluowan, and the Tianxiang Youth Activity Center (Hostel).
+In Taroko National Park, there are a total of 3 hotels: the iconic Silks Place Taroko Hotel at Tianxiang, the aboriginal-staffed and themed Taroko Village Hotel on the mountaintop at Buluowan, and the Tianxiang Youth Activity Center (Hostel).
 Staying in Hualien City provides more choice and availability, although it is a distance from the park.
 The closer Xincheng Taroko Train Station also has an availability of minsu (民宿) style accommodation.

 How was the Taroko Gorge formed geologically?

 Around 4 million years ago, the Philippine Oceanic Plate and Eurasian Continental Plate collided, rising thick layers of limestone rock from the ocean high up into the sky to heights over 3,000 metres.
 This phenomenon, combined with high pressures from the reactions, caused the original limestone rock to turn into marble through the process of metamorphism, with the erosive power of the Liwu River (立霧溪) forming the gorge valley.
 To this day, the walls of gorge are still rising at the rate of about 0.5CM per year, while the river basin has become deeper and deeper.